B.C. avian flu outbreak likely spread through commercial bird farming - Kelowna Capital News

 The ministry released an order mandating that “all regulated commercial chicken and turkey operations, as well as commercial duck and geese (both live and egg) producers with 100 or more birds must maintain indoor operations”.

-He said that he acknowledges that the highly pathogenic virus can spread quickly and said that when a flock becomes infected they are all culled.
+He said that he acknowledges that the highly pathogenic virus can spread quickly and said that when a flock becomes infected the birds are all culled.

-Giroux said that he wants to “promote backyard farms, and get rid of 20,000 hen laying farms” in order to prevent avian flu epidemics.
+Giroux said that he wants to “promote backyard producers and reduce reliance on commercial laying farms”.

+He said that this would reduce the impact of illness on our food chain and improve the welfare of layer hens.

 According to B.C.’s Ministry of Agriculture and Food, the CFIA and B.C. poultry producers, enhanced prevention and preparedness, measures are in place and the current outbreaks are being monitored to prevent spread.